Fishing is a great way to spend your time, especially if you love the outdoors.

 If the river is running higher than normal, be prepared to deal with moving water throughout certain stretches of the river.

-A good mix of structures is a rocky bottom, with trees and some bushes off on the side that you can fish from your boat.
+A good mix of structures is a rocky bottom, with trees and bushes off the side that you can fish from your boat.

 The Brazos River has many different sections where you can find plenty of fish.
 The most common spots will be points in shallow water along rock banks and deep holes off the main river bank.

-During the winter months, fish tend to be around deeper water, but as summer rolls in, you can find bass biting anywhere on the river at different times of the day.
+During the winter months, fish tend to be around deeper water, but as summer rolls in, you can find bass biting anywhere on the river at different times.

-Some of my favorite places to fish the Brazos River are from Mixon Creek down through Possum Kingdom Lake & Dam all the way down to the mouth of the river.
+Some of my favorite places to fish the Brazos River are from Mixon Creek down through Possum Kingdom Lake & Dam down to the mouth of the river.

-During these sections, you can find plenty of good fishing spots with deep holes and steep banks that lead to deeper water where fish like to swim through in search of food.
+During these sections, you can find plenty of good fishing spots with deep holes and steep banks that lead to deeper water, where fish like to swim in search of food.

-In addition, there are quite a few trees & brush piles off on the side along the shore if you need a break from casting and do not want to drift your boat.
+In addition, there are quite a few trees & brush piles off on the shore if you need a break from casting and do not want to drift your boat.

 The Brazos River in Possum Kingdom Lake is an excellent spot for bass fishermen, whether you are a novice or seasoned angler.

-I have personally caught plenty of fish using my favorite technique: throwing crankbaits along the rocky banks.
+I have caught plenty of fish using my favorite technique: throwing crankbaits along the rocky banks.

 below is a list of common questions I receive from anglers about fishing in the area of the Brazos River.
 To help answer some of your most common questions, I’ve provided a convenient list below...